-The green nanoparticles in the picture at left are smallest in size and the orange particles are the largest.
-Nanoparticles, also called quantum dots, have applications in medicine-as tumor targeting agents and in bioimaging, in solar cells-as photoreactive surfaces, in instrument design-as photodetectors, and in analytical toxicology-as analytical probes to detect poisonous ions in solution.
+The small 4 to 5 nm size particles produced have applications in medicine-as tumor targeting agents and in bioimaging, in solar cells-as photoreactive surfaces, in instrument design-as photodetectors, and in analytical toxicology-as analytical probes to detect poisonous ions in solution.

 Recent work in my analytical research group, in collaboration with biochemists and microbiologist at the Universities of Santiago and Chile and Andrés Bello University in Santiago has focused on characterizing these so-called quantum dots.
-For instance, we are studying the thermal- and photo-stability of CdTe nanoparticles by watching the changes in their fluorescent emission spectra of stored particles over time.
+For instance, we are studying the thermal-, chemical-, and photostability of CdTe nanoparticles by watching the changes in their fluorescent emission spectra of stored particles over time.